Guide to Using a 2 Post Lift

 Always check the lifting points guide or manufacturers manual for each vehicle.

-ALI - Lifting Points Guide
+Lift Points on a Car - ALI Lifting Points Guide

 Some 2 post lift adapters flip up.
 These adapters, sometimes call “foot pads or lift pads”, are adjustable to several positions to accommodate different heights between the lift points in the front and rear of the vehicle and to provide clearance between the rocker panel and the lift arm.
 Some lift pads have screw threads that allow them to be adjusted higher or lower.
 Other adapters use rubber pads.
 Be sure to keep rubber pads in good condition and free from grease and oil that may make them slippery.

-Lifting Pad with 2-Stage Telescoping Screw Pad
+Lifting Pad with 2-Stage Telescoping Screw Pad (above)

 Special Height Adapters/Extenders - Truck Adapters

-Lift pad with various Truck Adapters / Height Adapters
+Lift pad with various Truck Adapters / Height Adapters (above)

-Complete 2-Post Lift Adapter Set with Rubber Pads and U-Shaped Frame Adapters
+Complete 2-Post Lift Adapter Set with Rubber Pads and U-Shaped Frame Adapters (above)

-U-Shaped Frame Adapter cradles the frame
+U-Shaped Frame Adapter cradles the frame (above)

 Safety Note - Adapters must be placed at the manufacturer’s recommended lifting points and must be set to raise the vehicle in a level plane or the vehicle will be unstable.